Form factors with two operator insertions and the principle of maximal transcendentality

 From our experience, we find that the factorization of the leading order amplitude at any loop order can be accounted for the existence of UT property.

-The conjecture that the HT weight terms of every two-point minimal FF are identical to that of half-BPS is also found not to hold true for the two operator insertion.
-In other words, the HT weight terms of unprotected Konishi are not identical to that of half-BPS both at one- and two-loop.
+The conjecture that the highest transcendentality weight terms of every two-point minimal FF are identical to that of half-BPS is also found not to hold true for the two operator insertion.
+In other words, the HT weight terms of unprotected Konishi are not identical to that of half-BPS both at one and two loop.

-We find that the principle of maximal transcendentality, which says the highest weight terms of quark/gluon FFs in QCD are identical to that of scalar FFs of half-BPS primary, is found to be violated for two-operator insertion.
-The HT weight terms of double half-BPS FFs do not match with that of di-Higgs production through gluon fusion or bottom quark annihilation in QCD, observed for the first time in this context.
+We find that the principle of maximal transcendentality, which says the highest weight terms of quark/gluon FFs in QCD are identical to that of scalar FFs of half-BPS primary, can not be extrapolated to the case of the two operator insertion.
+The HT weight terms of the double half-BPS FFs do not match with that of di-Higgs production through gluon fusion or bottom quark annihilation in QCD, observed for the first time in this context.